doroshtm/doroshtm/README.md

 ## Hi there 👋

-My name is __Gabriel Carraro Salzedas__ and I am a Computer Science student at Colégio Técnico Industrial Prof. Isaac Portal Roldán - São Paulo State University.
+My name is __Gabriel Carraro Salzedas__ and I am a Computer Science student at ICMC - USP.

 I am really interested in coding — mainly backend — and programming competitions!